TheLastGimbus/Roll-API/README.md

       ```bash
       $ curl https://roll.lastgimbus.com/api/info/7a1da923-0622-4848-b224-973f1b6c74f0/
       {
-        # Estimated-time-arrival - estimation how may seconds have left for your request to finish
+        # Estimated-time-arrival - estimated timestamp when result will be available
-        "eta": 0.0,
+        "eta": 1618160853.0,
         # How many requests are before yours in queue
         "queue": 0,
         # Your result - is null when not finished yet or expired
         "result": 6,
         # Same statuses as with "result/", except it's "FINISHED" instead of a number
         "status": "FINISHED",
-        # How many seconds have left before results expire - "-1" when waiting in queue, "0" when expired or failed
+        # Timestamp when results expire - "-1.0" when waiting in queue, "0.0" when expired or failed
-        "ttl": 300
+        "ttl": 1618160343.0
       }
       ```
       (`info/` always returns a 200 :eyes:)